 2. Toot Your Own Horn: Develop Your Marketing Materials

-Being a paid speaker and getting speaking gigs is all about marketing.
+Being a paid speaker and getting speaking gig after speaking gig is all about marketing.

 In the business, this is known as your speaking “platform”.

-Most event planners, event organizers, and conference organizers search for speakers using Google.
+Almost every event planner and conference organizer searches for speakers using Google.
 Hopefully, they’ll find your platform.
 And when they do, they’ll decide whether or not you’re a good fit for their event.

 And even if they’ve heard you speak and like what you have to say, they’re still going to check out your platform and do their due diligence.

-A good book on this topic is Michael Hyatt’s bestseller Platform: Get Noticed in a Noisy World (affiliate link), which discusses all of the various aspects of building your platform.
+A good book on this topic is Michael Hyatt’s bestseller Platform: Get Noticed in a Noisy World (affiliate link), which discusses all of the various aspects of building your platform and personal brand.